BardyBard/ML_course/projects/project1/README.md

 implementations.py contains implementations of ML methods seen in class i.e. everything needed for Step 2 of the project task. helpers.py contains helper methods used in one or more model implementations i.e. everything needed for Step 3 of the project task.

+The submitted report can be seen in CS-433_Machine_Learning_Project1.pdf.

 The individual model implementations are organised as follows.

 ## k-nearest neighbors